 The Ute Indians called the area Shining Mountains, and early pioneers referred to the settlement as Ute City.
 It wasn't until 1880 that the city officially became known as Aspen, chosen because of the bountiful number of trees of the same name.
 The city's historic Victorian buildings, its eclectic personality, cultural amenities, nightlife and, of course, the blessing of its natural surroundings have made it an increasingly popular choice for vacationers.

 Local events include Wintersköl , Aspen's toast to winter, held in mid-January.
 In June the Food & Wine Magazine Classic in Aspen is offered.
 From late June to late August the Aspen Music Festival and School presents classical music concerts and recitals by guest artists.
 Seminars, lectures and classes also are part of a summer-long festival of the mind at The Aspen Institute.
-The restored 1889 Wheeler Opera House, 320 E. Hyman Ave., presents operas, dramas, concerts, films and dances throughout the year.
+The restored 1889 Wheeler Opera House, 320 E. Hyman Ave., presents operas, dramas, concerts, films and dances throughout the year; phone (970) 920-5770 or (866) 449-0464.

 Concessionaires in Aspen offer hiking, paragliding, bicycle tours, white-water rafting, horseback riding, river expeditions, back-country jeep excursions, balloon rides, guided rock and mountain climbing, trail rides and overnight pack trips, not to mention the wintry offerings of cross-country and downhill skiing, snowmobiling, sleigh rides and ice-skating.

-Guided tours of Victorian homes in the West End are offered by the Aspen Historical Society.
-Walking tours are available June through October and depart from the Wheeler/Stallard Museum at 620 W. Bleeker St. For additional information, phone (970) 925-3721.
+Various guided tours are offered by the Aspen Historical Society.
+The West End Walking Tour departs Tues.-Sat. at 10:30, June-Oct., from the Wheeler/Stallard Museum at 620 W. Bleeker St. For additional information, phone (970) 925-3721.